Developer-Sanctuary/Constitution/README.md

 # The Constitution of The Republic of Developer Sanctuary

-As modified up to Thursday, June 6th, 2024
+As modified up to Tuesday, August 20th, 2024

 ## Preamble

 We, the people of Developer Sanctuary, do ordain and establish this Constitution for Developer Sanctuary in order to form an exceedingly perfect united nation, establish justice, ensure domestic tranquility, provide for the common defense, promote the general welfare, and secure the blessings of liberty to ourselves and our posterity.

 The people of Developer Sanctuary approved the Constitution in a public referendum on Thursday, June 6th, 2024.
+The Constitution was amended for text-proofing fixes on Tuesday, August 20th, 2024.
 Following the dissolution of the previous Constitution, the first edition of this document was accepted as the Constitution of Developer Sanctuary.

 All past revisions to the Constitution will be included into future versions of this text, which will give an updated version of the Constitution.